faberjs/faber-cli/README.md

 eyJuYW1lIjoiTXkgUHJvamVjdCIsImNsaWVudCI6IlRoZSBDbGllbnQiLCJpc011bHRpbGFuZ3VhZ2UiOmZhbHNlfQ==
 ```

+> **Tip**: Minifying the JSON before encoding it helps generating a smaller string.

 ### Minified JSON (less reliable)

-Although we encourage using the encoding approach, you can also pass the JSON just **minified**.
-It might be easier than encoding depending on your workflow, but has some limitations:
+Although we encourage using the encoding approach, you can also pass a **minified** JSON directly.
+It might be easier than encoding depending on your workflow, but has some caveats:

 #### When asked by CLI

 By default, the CLI will prompt you to paste the JSON data during its execution.

-if not encoded, the JSON must be at least **minified** (with no line breaks), as in the example below:
+if not encoded, the JSON can be passed directly, as long as it **does not contain line breaks**, as in the example below:

 ```shell
 $ Paste the project data: {"name":"My Project","client":"The Client","isMultilanguage":false}